PetrosAngelo/Route-Planning/README.md

-# Route-Planning

-# Project Title: Autonomous Vehicle Motion Prediction for Enhanced Road Safety
+# A New Approach for Motion Prediction for Autonomous Driving

 ## Introduction